-- Take the quiz for that chapter and get your grade.
+- Take the quiz for that chapter and get your results.

-- If you miss a question, the quiz results page provides a direct link to the correct information in the online Manual.
-Read the manual sections for the answers you got wrong.
+- If you miss a question, the quiz results page provides a link to the correct information in the manual for you to review.

 - Take the quiz again, if necessary, and then go on to the next chapter.

 You can make a reservation online before visiting offices in New York City, Westchester, Nassau, Suffolk, Rockland, Onondaga or Albany Counties to apply for a permit.

 Learn how to be an organ and tissue donor.

 To get instructions on how to apply for your permit and driver license, and for additional information about driving in NYS, see Driver License Information.